Frequently Asked Questions

 What’s the difference between an exercise storm and a simulated storm in HURREVAC?

-The “Exercise Storms” folder in HURREVAC contains storms that are created for use in live exercises.
+The “Exercise Storms” folder in HURREVAC contains storms that are created for use in live exercises and training classes.
 These storms are managed by HURREVAC’s administrators, so it is not possible to add, edit or remove them from your workspace.

 HURREVAC’s Storm Simulator lets users create and share their own custom hurricane scenarios to support planning, training, and exercises.
 (Refer to the User Guide for step-by-step instructions.)
 These are saved to the “Simulated Storms” folder.
 This section of the Storms tab is empty until you have made a simulated storm or imported one from another user.